hackur/llama-cpp-wasm-qwen3/CHROME_EXTENSION_PLAN.md

-# Chrome Extension Development Plan: Qwen3 with llama-cpp-wasm
+# Chrome Extension Development Plan: llm-proxy-ext (using Qwen3 with llama-cpp-wasm)

-This document outlines the comprehensive plan for transforming the existing Qwen3 with llama-cpp-wasm browser demo into a fully functional Chrome extension.
+This document outlines the comprehensive plan for developing the llm-proxy-ext Chrome extension, initially using Qwen3 with llama-cpp-wasm.
 It includes detailed steps, implementation notes, and technical requirements.

 ## Project Overview

-We're building a Chrome extension that allows users to interact with the Qwen3 0.6B language model directly in their browser.
+We're building the llm-proxy-ext, a Chrome extension that allows users to interact with LLMs, starting with the Qwen3 0.6B language model locally in their browser.
 The extension will leverage the existing llama-cpp-wasm implementation but adapt it to work within the Chrome extension architecture using Manifest V3.

 ## Development Tasks